FlexMeasures/flexmeasures/documentation/dev/docker.rst

     docker run --env SQLALCHEMY_DATABASE_URI=postgresql://user:pass@localhost:5432/dbname --env SECRET_KEY=blabla -d --net=host flexmeasures/flexmeasures

-.. note:: Don't know what your image is called (it's "tag")?
+.. note:: Don't know what your image is called (its "tag")?
 We used ``flexmeasures/flexmeasures`` here, as that should be the name when pulling it from Docker Hub.
 You can run ``docker images`` to see which images you have.

 The two minimal environment variables to run the container successfully are the database URI and the secret key.